Yutong-gannis/ETSAuto/README_en.md

 + [References](#references)

 ## Introduction
 ETSAuto 2 is a truck-assistance driving system that runs on Euro Truck Simulator 2.
 ETSAuto 2 has implemented Lane Keeping Assistance (LKA) and Lane Change Assistance (LCA) at low speeds.
 ETSAuto 2 is developed in pure Python and runs on Windows.
-The perception module uses ONNX Runtime for inference.
+The perception module uses ONNX Runtime for inference (supporting the TensorRT inference framework).
 Currently, it supports acceleration on Nvidia graphics cards, and future support for AMD graphics cards is planned.

 ## Features
 | Feature               | Support | Description |